 Every node on a blockchain network keeps a copy of the network's current and often historical records.
 Storing current records enables nodes to independently validate all statements - e.g., if you have no records of node A, you cannot validate any statements related to node A. Storing historical records can help to bootstrap new nodes, enabling them to independently validate how current records came about.

 TLDR: every entity keeps a copy of the network's records.

 Blockchain exhibits many properties that, while not unique to blockchain each on their own, is unique in their combination in blockchain.

 - Immutable: since every node has a copy of the records and are constantly coming to agreement on its updates, it's very difficult to hack or alter these records without having to compromise a very large portion of the network, simultaneously.
 This makes the records on blockchain very resistant to being tampered with, giving it a seemingly immutable property.

 - Ordered: the records stored are in a specific order, which is a critical attribute to agree upon between the nodes on the network.
-An immutable order means you cannot store conflicting statement (e.g., spend the same coin twice), a critically important feature for any self-respecting record system.
+An immutable order means you cannot store conflicting statements (e.g., spend the same coin twice), a critically important feature for any self-respecting record system.

 - Commitments: entities making verifiably (via cryptography) signed statements that become a set of chronological (ordered) commitments that cannot be retracted (immutable).
 Agreements of all kinds, such as financial contracts, could be implemented and safely executed without counterparty risk.

-This combination of properties makes it possible to create a network where you don’t need third parties to guarantee the integrity of transactions, making it possible to create direct peer to peer decentralized ecosystem.
+This combination of properties makes it possible to create a network where you don't need third parties to guarantee the integrity of transactions, making it possible to create a direct peer to peer decentralized ecosystem.

 In the end, enabling decentralization is what truly makes blockchain a revolutionary technology, and is central to our mission here at Taraxa.
 For more on decentralization, please read this article in the series.